-What Are the Common Types of Offshore Voluntary Disclosure
+What Are the Common Types of Offshore Voluntary Disclosure?

-Unofficially, however, a taxpayer can comply with all of the requirement of the official OVD (such as accuracy, truthfulness, completeness, et cetera) and utilize the existing legal penalty structure to conduct unofficial OVD.
+Unofficially, however, a taxpayer can comply with all of the requirements of the official OVD (such as accuracy, truthfulness, completeness, et cetera) and utilize the existing legal penalty structure to conduct unofficial OVD.
 This is the so-called Modified Voluntary Disclosure or Noisy Disclosure (if the taxpayer relies on a reasonable cause, then it will be considered as “reasonable cause disclosure”).
 Of course, hybrid variation and so-called quiet disclosure also exist.

 The choice between these OVP paths is extremely complex, because each type of disclosure contains numerous rules and exceptions; moreover, the impact of each disclosure in a given case will depend highly on the facts of this case.
 Since the stakes are usually very high and involve potential criminal penalties, it is highly recommended that you retain the services of an experienced tax attorney to determine the legal path of your voluntary disclosure before making this choice.